nus-mmsys/LibreDF/README.md

 ## Introduction

-TMF models an application as a directected graph of actors.
+TMF models an application as a directed graph of actors.
 Tokens are abstract data flowing on the edges.
 Each actor performs part of the whole computation.

 This repository contains the following tools :